aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

-Gets and sets the text horizontal alignment type of the comment.
+the text horizontal alignment type of the comment.

 ```
 if (comment1.getTextHorizontalAlignment() ==  TextAlignmentType.FILL)